Lobbying Affiliate: MML&K Government Solutions

 11/20/24: Settlement Administration completed

-After the Court approved the settlement involving the dissolution of the Co-op, the Settlement Administrator maintained a qualified settlement fund account for dissolution proceeds and other funds, issued distribution checks, and performed other tasks related to the Class and the settlement.
+After the Court approved the settlement involving the dissolution of the Co-op, the Settlement Administrator maintained a qualified settlement fund account, issued distribution checks, and performed other tasks related to the Class and the settlement.
 The Settlement Administrator completed these functions, and complied with an Order entered 9/27/24 to close out its administration.
 See Class Counsel’s 11/20/24 reportIn an Order entered 1/29/25, the Court accepted the Settlement Administrator’s accounting for funds it received, confirmed the compensation to it, and discharged it from its Settlement Administrator duties and obligations to the Class, the parties, and the Court.

 9/30/23: Co-op ceases business and ownership